 Sign in and connect the account.
-This step is done once per sub-account.
+This step is done once per workspace.
 When you have connected the account, come back to the Experience Manager for the page you want to integrate with Salesforce and continue with the steps below.

 Our direct integration is using the API of Salesforce and in order to correctly connect your Salesforce account, you need to be the Salesforce account owner or a team member/user with API permissions.

 Please note that our integration will read only the fields from the "Leads" object in Salesforce.
 You will not be able to send data to fields from other objects (such as "Contacts").

 For custom fields that you created in the "Leads" object in Salesforce manually, make sure that Step 3: "Establish Field Level Security" has the System Administrator option checked as visible.

 NOTE: Only one account can be connected at a time, even if you have the option of adding more accounts to the list.